 - Is the system secure?

 - Do you have to sign a contract?
 Is pricing transparent?
 Does the system offer guarantees?
+Are there fees?

 Not all medical alert systems are available in all areas, so you will also want to ensure that your preferred system is available where you live.
+For more information on how to choose a medical alert system, take a look at our in-depth guide here.

 Does Medicare Pay for Medical Alert Systems?